DurinsDen/ubuntu/README.md

 ## Extra Packages

-The following packages have been added to assist with general troubleshooting:
+The following packages have been added to assist with general troubleshooting.

 * wget
 * curl
 * ping
 * dig/nslookup
 * traceroute

+Additionally, the packages from buildpack-deps are also added in order to facilitate easier building of dependent images.

 ## Build Info